lekoaf/JsForm/README.md

 * Implement ```<button>```
 * Find out what attributes the different inputs have and add to the white list
 * Add form attributes
+* Research which is better, appendChild vs insertAdjacentHTML
 * ~~Implement select~~
 * ~~Implement textarea~~
 * ~~Implement render function~~